This double berry galette with almonds is super simple and easy to make, and it only requires a handful of ingredients!

 Fold the edges of the dough over the berry filling, overlapping where needed, and pinching to seal any cracks.

-Brush the crust lightly with egg white, and sprinkle with turbinado sugar.
+Brush the crust lightly with egg white, and sprinkle with almonds and turbinado sugar.

-Bake at 375 degrees for 25-30 minutes, or until edges are golden brown.
+Bake at 375 degrees for 25-30 minutes, or until edges and bottom are golden brown, and pastry appears set.

 Allow to cool for about 10 minutes before cutting into wedges.
 Serve warm!